felixalacampagne/account/mysql.md

 set ACCOUNTID = NULLIF(@vaccid,'')

-where ACCOUNTID the field list is replaced by the variable '@vaccid'.
+where ACCOUNTID in the field list is replaced by the variable '@vaccid'.

 The TRUE/FALSE for boolean in the CSV is always interpreted as true.
 This can be worked around with special processing, eg. for (transaction.checked)